ghc/ghc/docs/users_guide/phases.rst

     :category: phase-options

     Pass ⟨option⟩ to CPP (makes sense only if :ghc-flag:`-cpp` is also on).

+.. ghc-flag:: -optJSP ⟨option⟩
+    :shortdesc: pass ⟨option⟩ to JavaScript C pre-processor (only for javascript-backend)
+    :type: dynamic
+    :category: phase-options

+    Pass ⟨option⟩ to JavaScript C pre-processor (only for javascript-backend).

 .. ghc-flag:: -optF ⟨option⟩
     :shortdesc: pass ⟨option⟩ to the custom pre-processor